 Check out our other Guest Posts in this series:

-- 5 Tips for First-Time Campers from a First-Time Camper - Guest Post from Justin
+- 5 Tips for First-Time Campers from a First-Time Camper - Guest Post by Justin

-- Coming Soon: 5 Life Lessons I Learned Making My First Campfire - Guest Post from Lauren
+- 5 Life Lessons I Learned Building a Campfire - Guest Post from Lauren

 Did you enjoy this post?
 Pin it!

 We participate in Amazon's affiliate program, which allows sites to earn advertising fees.
 There is no additional cost to readers making Amazon purchases through our site.